Linear Regression Model Specification (regression)

 # ℹ 3,373 more rows

-We can manually select the baseline category.
-This is the variable reflected in the intercept.
+We can manually select the baseline category using fct_relevel.

 term estimate std.error statistic p.value